-Wellcomm is used effectively in Nursery and Reception.
+Wellcomm is still used effectively in Nursery and Reception.
 A trained TA is used to implement Wellcomm to specific children where it is required.
-The disadvantaged children have reached the desired level for their age as a result of this intervention.
-At this stage the PPG children are slightly ahead of the non-PPG children, with a rescreening due to confirm.
+The screening shows that some disadvantaged children still require Wellcomm mainly due to other needs such as speech and language or EAL needs.
+There is an equal number of non disadvantaged children that also require intervention.
 Although this scheme is used the staff are clear that adult interaction and modelling speech is the key to improving speech and language in early years.